have been asked whether the triglyceride (TG) form of omega-3 is superior and

 agency that has reviewed the scientific data.

-this changes, SBH will ensure that the form of omega oils in our products
+the level of evidence becomes more compelling for a particular form, SBH will ensure that the form of omega oils in our products

 reflect the most current science.
 The omega-3 fatty acids in SBH products are sourced